qgao233/qgaoApp/README.md

 # qgaoApp
-This is my private app.
+This is my app including either sharing article, video or others etc..
 (Developing)

+Please check https://github.com/qgao233/apkRelease if you want to get details of apk.